MasoudAbedi/AIMCS-an-artificial-intelligence-based-method-for-compression-of-short-strings/README.md

      Console.WriteLine("\nThe size of original strings:" + '\t' + originalSize.ToString());
 }
 ```
-In the following part, the initial values of the variables are set and the compression class (called AIMCS) for both of the sender and received is created independently.
+In the following part, the initial values of the variables are set and the compression class (called AIMCS) for both the sender and receiver is created independently.
 As is shown, the alpha and beta parameters are set manually.
 ```cs
 double sizeofNewMethod = 0;
 int counterChar = 0;